flask-plugin/flask-plugin/docs/source/plugin.md

 And that's done!

 But if you have more complex needs, you could give more parameters when instantiating the :py:class:`.Plugin` class.
-All parameters can be devided into three groups:

-1. Basic plugin info
-   - `id_`: plugin id, for identifying and searching.
-   - `domain`: plugin's domain.
-If you are using `flaskex`, then you could access your plugin in `/plugins/flaskex`.
-   - `name`: plugin name.
-2. Info for Flask (Optional)
+These parameters are basically same as when using `Blueprint`.

 - `static_folder`: the static resource folder of the plugin, relative to the directory of this plugin.
 - `template_forlder`: the template folder of the plugin, relative to the plugin directory.
 - `static_url_path`: url path of static resource.
 - `import_name`: this parameter used for loacating directory of plugin, defaults to `__name__`, generally not required.
 If provided this parameter, please also provide the `root_path`.
 - `root_path`: the directory of plugin relative to application startup path, generally noy required.

-3. Plugin extensions
-   - `author`: author of plugin.
-   - `description`: a short description of plugin.
-   - `version`: a triplet array gives version of plugin.
-Like `(0, 0, 1)`
+Except examples mentioned above, there are more fields that can be used to define your plugin in `plugin.json`.
+For more information, please see :doc:`config`.

 ## Usage